-Friends, can we talk for a moment about something serious?
+Can we please talk for a moment about something serious?
 Something that is a constant struggle in our household, ever since my son became a teenager a few years ago.
 Yes, you read that correctly, there is a teenager currently living in my house.
-I love him dearly and he may not be particularly happy I am sharing this, but I can’t take much more when it comes to his shower habits, which is why I am sharing this 5 ways to teach a teenager how to shower faster.
+I love him dearly and he may not be particularly happy I am sharing this, but I can’t take much more when it comes to teen shower habits, which is why I am sharing this 5 secrets to teach a teenager how to shower faster.

 How can I speed up my shower time?

 Now don’t get me wrong there are many things that my son does right, but there is definitely something he does WRONG that I need to address, because parenting teens is definitely an interesting time.

-He takes way too long, especially now that we are all on vacation at home, which is what prompted me to write this post.
+The teenager shower time takes way too long, especially now that we are all on vacation at home, which is what prompted me to write this post.

 I am going to rant here for a moment, but I find it so frustrating that a teenage boy can spend sometimes more than 25 minutes in the shower, get out and then I discover that he may not have even washed his hair.

 Now I know I am not completely innocent as I generally take longer showers, but as I have explained to my son many times I have to wash my hair more carefully plus body parts to shave.